AI Automation · Scaling

 When to Scale

-Three thresholds that signal your outbound model needs a formal operating layer
+3 thresholds that force a formal operating layer on your outbound model

 ⚠️

-Two signal sources, for example, a job change tracker and a LinkedIn engagement scraper, can independently fire on the same contact within days of each other.
-Without a shared suppression list, that contact receives two unrelated cold emails from your domain in one week, which generates complaints and flags your sending infrastructure.
-Build the suppression layer before scaling past one signal source, not after the first incident.
+Two signal sources can independently fire on the same contact within days.
+Without a shared suppression list, that contact receives two cold emails in one week, generating complaints and flagging your infrastructure.
+Build the suppression layer before adding a second signal source.

 Architecture